Safe Havens: They’re Not Your Only Option.

-Safe Havens were originated in the 1990s due to the increase of babies being abandoned in unsafe places.
-Safe Havens are designated safe locations, usually police stations, fire stations, or hospitals for parents to drop off their newborns anonymously and legally – no questions asked.
-As a result, these babies will fall under the custody of the State/County and the birth parents’ rights are terminated.
+Safe Havens originated in the 1990s due to the increase of babies being abandoned in unsafe places.
+They are designated safe locations.
+For example, police stations, fire stations, or hospitals for parents to drop off their newborns anonymously and legally – no questions asked.
+As a result, these babies will fall under the custody of the State/County.
+Therefore, the birth parents’ rights are terminated.
 On the other hand, adoption may be the right choice for you and your baby.
-With adoption, there will be more services available and you will have a supportive advocate working for your wants and needs.
-Before making such a crucial decision, consider the important differences between safe havens and the alternative option of adoption.
+As a result of adoption, there will be more services available.
+Certainly, you will have a supportive advocate working for your wants and needs.
+Consider the important differences between safe havens and the alternative option of adoption before making such a crucial decision.

 - You can place your baby anonymously.

 - You have no control over your baby’s future.

 - The baby is placed in foster care.

 - Your baby could be subject to move in foster care several times.